Start Strong Capital Works Grants Program

 Round 2: was open from 6 February to 2 April 2023 (expanded eligibility for community preschools and long day care services offering a preschool program).

-Round 3: open from 3 April to 14 May 2023 (expanded eligibility for community preschools and long day care services offering a preschool program).
+Round 3: was open from 3 April to 14 May 2023 (expanded eligibility for community preschools and long day care services offering a preschool program).

 Visit the Major Capital Fund webpage for more information.